-Lynn Ann Short, President, has more than thirty years of experience in health and human services in the private, government and non-profit sectors.
+Lynn Ann Short, President, has more than thirty years of experience in health and human services in the private, government and non-profit sectors, and is employed as a lecturer at the University of Nevada, Reno's School of Community Health Sciences.
 In 2012, Lynn moved to Reno from Boston, Massachusetts via Mammoth Lakes, California.
-She also serves on the Executive Boards of both national and international organizations.
-Lynn holds a graduate degree in public health and has expertise in planning and implementing community-based initiatives and workforce development and policy.
+She also serves on the executive boards of both national and international organizations.
+Lynn holds a Master's Degree in Public Health and has expertise in planning and implementing community-based initiatives, workforce development, and health policy.
 She enjoys gardening, especially growing herbs and flowers, and completed the Master Gardener training program sponsored by UNR’s Cooperative Extension.

 Susan Mullen, Vice President, spent almost three decades at the Reno Gazette-Journal as a features writer covering arts and culture as well as some home and garden news.
 After retiring in late 2015 and sharing her love of gardening and landscaping, she began volunteering at the arboretum.
 Before moving to Reno in 1988, she lived in both Nebraska and Colorado.
 Susan had been married for nearly 25 years to former Gazette-Journal investigative reporter, Frank Mullen.